joewalp/Jugglebot/environments/README.md

 denv build --ssh-keypair-name id_ed25519
 ```

+If you performed step 9, you will be able to use Docker Desktop to monitor the
+ongoing `Active build` that denv has initiated:

+`Builds` sidebar tab > `Builds` pane > `Active builds` tab > Click on the
+in-progress item > `Logs` tab of the `Builds / environments/ubuntu-docker` pane

-### Step 10.
+### Step 11.
 Try the Docker container native platform environment

-The command in Step 9 will print some information about the container that it
+The command in Step 10 will print some information about the container that it
 has built.
 After reading that info, run the following command to enter the
 Docker container native platform environment.